Introduction to Microsoft Excel 2019/Office 365

 In this lesson, you'll learn five simple steps you should always follow to ensure that your worksheets are always well-planned, well-constructed, and beautifully formatted.

-Our third lesson will teach you the tricks of the Excel masters: a wide variety of useful shortcuts guaranteed to save you time, energy, and frustration.
-We'll also spend some time working with the Quick Analysis and Flash Fill tools.
+The third lesson will teach you the tricks of the Excel masters: a wide variety of useful shortcuts guaranteed to save you time, energy, and frustration.
+You'll also spend some time working with the Quick Analysis and Flash Fill tools.
 By the time you finish this lesson, you'll really start to feel like an Excel pro.

 Relative, Absolute, Mixed, and Circular References

 Do you know the difference between a relative reference, an absolute reference, a mixed reference, and a circular reference?
 You will after this lesson.
-Today, we focus on writing sophisticated formulas that can help ease us through some rather sticky scenarios.
+In this lesson, you'll learn to write sophisticated formulas that can help ease you through some rather sticky scenarios.

 With enough practice, most Excel users quickly become adept at organizing their worksheets across two dimensions: rows and columns.
 But only a select few will learn how to take their worksheets into the third dimension.
 Today, you'll join that exclusive group.
 Prepare to have your socks knocked off as you gain hands-on experience in the construction of three-dimensional workbooks.